ionic-team/stencil-site/src/docs/guides/redux.md

   - jthoms1
   - adamdbradley
   - corysmc
+  - bitflower
 ---

 ## What is Redux?

-Redux is a state management library that separates app state and business logic from your view, and makes that state available across any of your stencil components, which makes it a great addition to stencil when building a Stencil PWA.
+Redux is a state management library that separates app state and business logic from your view, and makes that state available across any of your stencil components, which makes it a great addition to stencil when building a PWA with stencil.
 For more info on Redux, [check out their docs](https://redux.js.org)

+Although redux may feel like "a lot of boilerplate code" in scalable applications the benefits outweigh the cost.

+1. Redux Store => backbone of redux, includes callback functions to getState and "dispatch" functions to change state.
+2. Redux Reducers => reducers manage a global state object
+3. Redux Actions => Functions that are called to change state.
+4. mapStateToProps => used to map your reducer state to your existing components
+5. mapDispatchToProps => used to map your redux actions to your existing components.

+For more info on Redux, [check out their docs](https://redux.js.org)

-## 1. Install dependencies:
+## 1. install dependencies:

 - init stencil project `npm init stencil`
 - redux `npm i redux`